SQream/sqream_docs/getting_started/index.rst

 By leveraging Auth0, BLUE enables not only IDP authentication, but also multi-factor authentication, encryption, and anomaly detection to protect user data and prevent unauthorized access.

 #.
-First, check your email for an invite from your administrator to join BLUE and follow the attachet link.
+First, check your email for an invite from your administrator to join BLUE and follow the attached link.

 #.
 Once you're in, select **Log In**.